janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Processor and Aggregator Components

-Processor components take an incoming data flow and transforms it somehow, and possibly augments it with a flow of derived information.
+Processor components are parts of a Network Controller that take an incoming data flow and transforms it somehow, and possibly augments it with a flow of derived information.
 The purpose of the transformation could be to convert between different units of measurement, correct for known errors in in the input data, or fill in approximate values where there are holes in the input data.

 Aggregator components take multiple incoming data flows and combine them, typically by adding them together, taking possible differences in cadence in the input data flows into account.